mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    terminated by the workload executor; otherwise, the workload will terminate when the unified test runner finishes executing all of the operations.
-   The workload executor MUST handle the case of a non-looping workload and it MUST terminate when the workload terminates.
+   The workload executor MUST handle the case of a non-looping workload and it MUST terminate if the unified test runner completely executes the specified workload.

    If the unified test runner raises an error while executing the workload, the error MUST be reported using the same format as errors handled by the